Here are some natural skin cancer prevention options to protect your skin from the harmful rays of the sun.

 You want to avoid the harmful endocrine disruptor oxybenzone that's found in many mainstream sunscreens.
 Hawaii just decided to ban this sunscreen since it's damaging coral reefs and some marine life.

 And in any lotion, you also want to stay away from parabens, phthalates, and fragrances that aren't natural and can irritate the skin.
+You can read more about my favorite natural organic skin care lines here.

 Mineral Based Sunscreen